- About DC Prep

 • Whether we can staff our schools safely.

 • Our school-level preparations.
-We have built a Safe Operations Plan following the guidance of the DC Department of Health, OSSE, the CDC, the Academy of American Pediatrics and more.
+In the event of future hybrid instruction, we have built a Safe Operations Plan following the guidance of the DC Department of Health, OSSE, the CDC, the Academy of American Pediatrics and more.
 Click here to view the DC Prep Safe Operations Plan.
 Haga clic aquí para verlo en español.

 To submit a question, comment, or concern regarding DC Prep's COVID-19 response, please click here.